Deep Nets: What have they ever done for Vision?: The Frontiers and Challenges

 \subsection{Addressing Over-Sensitivity to Context}

 A more serious challenge to Deep Nets is their over-sensitivity to context.
 Figure~\ref{fig:monkey} shows the effect of photoshopping a guitar into a picture of a monkey in the jungle.
 This causes the Deep Net to misidentify the monkey as a human and also misinterpret the guitar as a bird, presumably because monkeys are less likely than humans to carry a guitar and birds are more likely than guitars to be in a jungle near a monkey \citep{wang2018visual}.
 Recent work gives many examples of the over-sensitivity of Deep Nets to context, such as putting an elephant in a room \citep{DBLP:journals/corr/abs-1808-03305}.
+Experimental studies show that Deep Nets are less effective than humans when performing object classification on heavily occluded objects~\citep{DBLP:conf/cogsci/ZhuTYPP19, DBLP:conf/wacv/Kortylewski0WZY20}.\footnote{This issue we are describing is in general related to how Deep Nets can take unintended, ``shortcut'' solutions, for example the chromatic aberration noticed in~\citet{DBLP:conf/iccv/DoerschGE15}, or the low level statistics and edge continuity noticed in~\citet{DBLP:conf/eccv/NorooziF16}.
+In this paper we highlight ``over-sensitivity to context'' as the representative example, for both familiarity and keeping the discussion contained.}

 This over-sensitivity to context can also be traced back to the limited size of datasets.
 For any object only a limited number of contexts will occur in the dataset and so the Deep Net will be biased towards them.
-For example, in early image captioning datasets it was observed that giraffes only occurred with trees and so the generated captions failed to mention giraffes in images without trees even if they were the most dominant object.
+For example, in early image captioning datasets it was observed that giraffes only occurred with trees and so the generated captions failed to mention giraffes in images without trees even if they were the most dominant object~\citep{DBLP:journals/aim/ZitnickAAMBP16}.